MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-device-reset.md

 # Code 54 - CM_PROB_DEVICE_RESET

-This function is reserved for system use.
+This Device Manager error message indicates that the device has failed and is undergoing a reset.

 ## Error